Azure/Solution-Architecture-Questions/docs/architecture.md

     * Questions
         * What 3rd party systems does your system integreate with? (e.g. SMTP, Database)
         * How do you plan to manage these 3rd party systems?
-        * If applicable, do you plan to use Azure 1st party services?
+        * What Microsoft/Azure SaaS offerings do you plan to use? (e.g. Cognitive Services, etc.)
 * Platform
     * OS
         * Key Concepts
             * Linux Distros, Windows Server
         * Questions:
+            * What OS can the system run on?
-            * How do want to manage updates when there's a critical security update?
+            * How do plan to manage updates when there's a critical security update?
     * Runtime
         * Key Concepts
             * Container, Kubernetes
         * Questions:
+            * What is your build system?
-            * How do you want to build your runtime image?
+            * How often do you build new executable artifacts?
-            * How do you want to deploy new versions of your application?
+            * How often do you deploy new executable artifacts?
     * App Platform/Development Framework
         * Key Concepts
             * C#, Python, NodeJS, 12 Factor App